The quenched fraction of satellites around simulated Milky Way-mass galaxies: Methodology

-Although the simulations target comparable halo masses, differences in halo-finding methodology introduce small systematic variations in the recovered halo radii.
-In Figure~\ref{fig:rhalo_kde} we show kernel density estimates of the halo radii for each simulation suite, demonstrating that their median radii agree to within approximately twenty kiloparsecs.
-These offsets motivate our use of fixed physical apertures, both in three dimensions and in projection, when selecting satellites.
+Although the simulations target comparable halo masses, differences in halo-finding methodology introduce modest systematic variations in the recovered halo radii.
+In Figure~\ref{fig:halo_radius_kde} we show kernel density estimates of the host halo radii for each simulation suite.
+The distributions agree closely, with median halo radii of 304.6 kpc for FIREbox, 318.8 kpc for the FIRE-2 zoom-ins, and 317.8 kpc for TNG50.
+These relatively small offsets support our use of fixed physical apertures when constructing projected satellite catalogs, while also highlighting that modest differences in halo definitions can contribute to variations in satellite selection and interloper fractions across simulations.

+These similarities demonstrate that our host selection produces broadly comparable Milky Way–mass populations across all datasets, enabling meaningful comparisons of satellite populations.